 Because so many collectors do not show a payment amount, we strongly suggest that home buyers begin a plan with a creditor, and get that payment amount verified in a letter.
 Most Underwriters are going to want to see at a MINIMUM 3 payments made on the collection account – and some underwriters might require 6 monthly payments made.
 Some of these payments are only $7 a month others are $200 a month…

 Adding the assumed payments will raise buyers’ debt to income ratios.
-Effective this January, the DTI eligibility ratio for most mortgages was reduced to 43.00000% – so this additional monthly payment could reduce a home buyer’s purchasing power, and potentially prevent some from buying homes.
+The DTI eligibility ratio for down payment assistance mortgages is now 43.00000% – so this additional monthly payment could reduce a home buyer’s purchasing power, and potentially prevent some from buying their dream homes.
+However, FHA (let’s say you have the down payment or can get a gift),

 Guidelines for loans with minimum credit scores under 640 are underwritten manually, and the guidelines required for collection accounts for those folks are even more stringent.
 Underwriters will have to determine if the account resulted from a “borrower’s disregard for financial obligations, inability to manage debt, or extenuating circumstances.”